Q: What is Amazon Redshift?

-Q: How do I load data from my existing Amazon RDS, Amazon EMR, and Amazon EC2 data sources to Amazon Redshift?
+Q: How do I load data from my existing Amazon RDS, Amazon EMR, Amazon DynamoDB, and Amazon EC2 data sources to Amazon Redshift?

 Q: I have a lot of data for initial loading into Amazon Redshift.
 Transferring via the Internet would take a long time.
 How do I load this data?